FernandoNSC5/Dautify/README.md

 - Run (double click) dautfy.ahk

-##  Running the script on the startup
+##  Running the script on system's startup
 Follow the steps:
 - Copy/cut dautfy.ahk
-- Press Win + R or open the "Run" dialog
+- Press 'Win' + 'R' or open the "Run" dialog
-- Type shell:startup and hit 'Enter' or 'Ok' button
+- Type 'shell:startup' and hit 'Enter' or 'Ok' button
-- Paste dautfy.ahk
+- Paste 'dautfy.ahk'

 ##### Add 'dautfy' to the startup folder __ONLY IF__ you want it to execut when windows starts up.
 Otherwise, just double click 'dautfy.ahk' everytime you want to use it. :shipit: